Combine workplace management and space planning with full employee experience capabilities in a single, central hub

 Improve workplace efficiency and space accounting with a scalable, highly configurable enterprise platform

 The corporate real estate world is undergoing its biggest transformation yet.
 New technologies and trends are changing the game right before our eyes.

-Here are five important corporate real estate metrics every leader should have on their radar.
+Here are nine important corporate real estate metrics every leader should have on their radar.

 The capitalization rate is the anticipated return on a real estate investment.
 Also referred to as “cap rate”, it’s based on the estimated income the property is expected to generate.
 Essentially, it’s what your annual return on investment would be if you paid for the property in cash.

 The capitalization rate is calculated by dividing net operating income by current market value.